fulldecent/cameralife/README.md

 Lead developer is available to consult on custom integration of Camera Life.

-Thank you for choosing Camera Life for your photo displaying needs!
+Thank you for choosing Camera Life for your photo sharing needs!

 Version 2.7
-Copyright (C) 2001-2014 William Entriken https://github.com/fulldecent/cameralife
+Copyright (C) 2001-2016 William Entriken https://github.com/fulldecent/cameralife
 cameralife@phor.net